J Ward

-J Ward originally the Ararat County Gaol, was an Australian prison, of the latter a psychiatric facility to house the criminally insane, located in Ararat, Victoria, Australia.
+J Ward, originally the Ararat County Gaol, was an Australian prison, of the latter a psychiatric facility to house the criminally insane, located in Ararat, Victoria, Australia.

 Construction of the gaol commenced in 1859 and the facility was opened in October 1861.
 In 1887, it was converted for use as a maximum security psychiatric ward for the criminally insane.
 J Ward officially closed in January 1991, and in 1993, it was re-opened as a museum providing tours.

 History

 Construction of original building commenced in 1859, as a goldfields prison, based on the Pentonville concept, by the Public Works Department.
 They were built out of blue stone.
 On 10 October 1861, the gaol was opened, with a total of 21 prisoners incarcerated.
 The first Governor was Samuel Walker (previously the Governor of Portland Gaol).
 In 1864, the gaol housed 40 prisoners, and in 1867, John Gray became the gaol's second Governor, a position that he held for ten years.
 On 15 August 1870, the first execution was conducted at the gaol, when Andrew Vere was hanged for the murder of Amos Cheale in January 1869.
 The second execution at the gaol was held on 25 September 1883, when Robert Francis Burns was hanged for the murder of Michael Quinlivan.
 In 1877, Henry Pinniger was appointed as the gaol's third Governor.
 On 6 June 1884, the gaol held its third execution, with Henry Morgan being hanged for the murder of Margaret Nolan in November 1883.
 In 1884, George Fiddimont became the gaol's fourth Governor, he died of a heart attack at the gaol on 14 September 1886.

 In the aftermath of the Victorian gold rush the gaol was no longer required and in December 1886 the gaol building was proclaimed as the 'J Ward', part of the Ararat Lunatic Asylum.

 J Ward is now a museum open to the public.
-Tours are run every day except on public holidays at 11 am, 12 pm, 1pm & 2pm.

-Other notes about J Ward include the amazing art work done by prisoners on the walls outside in their open area, the way this place makes you still imagine it being operated, and the thought to detail is amazing.

-J ward was not only occupied by the criminally insane but also the insane who had not committed any crimes, but were eventually moved to a facility established to their needs.